Kitthinut/G6-Hitter-Squashing-V.1/README.md

 ## Overview

-The **G6 Hitter Squashing Simulation** is a web application designed to simulate the distance traveled by a ball when hit with an initial velocity, considering factors like the coefficient of restitution.
-This simulation provides an interactive way for users to visualize and understand the relationship between physics principles and motion.
-The web app features a cute and intuitive user interface, designed to make learning about these concepts engaging and enjoyable.
+The G6 Hitter Squashing Simulation is a web-based application created as an assignment for the FIBO (Institute of Field Robotics) subject **Robotics Studio I: Science in Motion (FRA163)**.
+The web app simulates the distance a ball travels when hit with a specific angle, with other factors such as initial velocity, racket mass, and coefficient of restitution being customizable through the settings.
+This project is designed with a cute and user-friendly interface to make learning about physics and motion more engaging and accessible.

 ## Features

-- **Interactive Calculation**: Input the initial velocity, racket mass, and coefficient of restitution to simulate the ball's distance.
+- **Angle-based Calculation:** Input the angle at which the ball is hit to calculate the distance it travels.
+Other factors such as initial velocity, racket mass, and coefficient of restitution are adjustable in the settings.
-- **Real-time Results**: Instantly see the results of your input and how changing different variables affects the ball's trajectory.
+- **Customizable Settings:** Modify various factors like velocity and mass in the settings to see how they affect the simulation without needing to re-enter the angle.
-- **Cute UX/UI**: Designed with a fun and friendly aesthetic to make the simulation more engaging and accessible for users of all ages.
+- **Interactive and Cute UX/UI:** Designed with a friendly aesthetic to provide a fun and engaging experience for users of all ages.
-- **Custom Animations**: Includes animations designed in Figma to enhance the user experience and make the simulation more visually appealing.
+- **Animations by 6713:** The simulation includes animations designed by my dear friend 6713, making the experience more visually appealing and dynamic.
+- **Calculation Logic by 6721:** The core logic behind the calculations, including how the ball's trajectory is determined, is based on the work by 6721, ensuring accurate and realistic results.

 ## How to Use